Game Over (2019 film)

-Game Over is a 2019 Indian psychological thriller film directed by Ashwin Saravanan.
-Produced by YNOT Studios and Reliance Entertainment, the film stars Taapsee Pannu as a woman with PTSD who is defending her home from mysterious intruders.
+Game Over is a 2019 Indian psychological horror film directed by Ashwin Saravanan.
+Produced by YNOT Studios and Reliance Entertainment, the film stars Taapsee Pannu as a woman with PTSD who is defending her home from a mysterious intruder.
 The film was shot simultaneously in Tamil and Telugu.
 The film was also dubbed in Hindi and was presented by Anurag Kashyap.
 The dialogues were written by Ashwin Saravanan and Kaavya Ramkumar in Tamil and Venkat Kacharla in Telugu.
 The music is composed by Ron Ethan Yohann.

 Principal photography commenced on 10 October 2018.
 The film was released on 14 June 2019 to mostly positive reviews.

 Plot

-Game Over starts with a serial killer (whose face is not revealed) stalking a girl with cancer from outside her house and later at midnight killing her by wrapping her head in plastic and tying her hands behind her.
-After that he takes her to an abandoned field where he beheads her and sets her body on fire.
+The film starts with a serial killer (whose face is not revealed) stalking and filming a girl from outside her house and later at night suffocating her by wrapping her head in plastic and tying her hands behind her.
+He then drags her to an abandoned football field where he beheads her and sets her body on fire.

-Later, the film focuses on Swapna (Taapsee Pannu) who is a single young woman and also a talented game designer.
-She has a fear of the darkness, and also has post-traumatic stress more so known as 'anniversary reaction', a condition, which triggers unsettling feelings around the anniversary of a traumatic event.
-For Swapna, it is the horrific memory of her rape that took place on last New Year's Eve.
+Later, the film focuses on Swapna, a single young woman and a talented game designer.
+She has a fear of darkness, and also has post-traumatic stress more so known as 'anniversary reaction', a condition which triggers unsettling feelings around the anniversary of a traumatic event.
+For Swapna, it is the horrific memory of her being raped in a dark room that happened on last New Year's Eve.

-It is her second time that she suffers from the uncontrollable feeling whenever she enters darkness; the first time was one year ago, the following days after she was raped.
-Her symptom starts when she feels pain at her wrist, where there is a tattoo she got one year ago.
-As she got the tattoo too long ago, it was explained technically impossible by a doctor that the pain was caused by it, but only she knows there is a connection between the tattoo and her miserable memory.
-Her family have a traditional mindset that think decent girls should not have tattoos or go out in the night; to which she did not listen, and was later raped.
-Instead of encouraging her afterward, her parents kept blaming the tragedy on her, for having a tattoo and going out at night.

-Because of this, she leaves her parents, never contacted them since, and leads a secluded life with Kalamma (Vinodhini Vaidyanathan), a housemaid who stays with her.
+Her family has a traditional mindset that decent girls should not have tattoos or go out at night; to which she did not listen, and was later raped.
+Instead of comforting her afterwards, they kept blaming the tragedy on her and not listening to them.
+Because of this, she left her parents, never contacted them since, and leads a secluded life with Kalamma, her housemaid who stays with her.
 Her only solace is her love for gaming.

-Swapna later learns that her tattoo ink was mixed with a stranger's ash, because of a mistake by the tattoo artist.
-She begins to have some bizarre dreams and finds that the girl Amutha (Sanchana Natarajan), a cancer survivor, was an unfortunate victim of a serial killer.
-Amutha's mother tells Swapna that her daughter will always be with her and want her to fight.
+The new year is around the corner and Swapna suffers from PTSD a second time since last year after she has to enter a dark room, even with Kalamma being with her.
+She also feels a stinging pain in the tattoo area on her wrist from time to time.
+As her tattoo (of a game life) was a year old, the pain persisting even now seemed very unusual.

+Before going to a doctor to treat it, Swapna meets Varsha, the tattoo artist whom she knows well, and asks her about it.
+Varsha nervously reveals that she made her tattoo with an ink mixed with a stranger's ashes by mistake, but later tried to contact her many times to inform her about it but wasn't able to get in touch with her.
+She profusely apologises and tries to assure her that it has nothing to do with the pain she feels, but Swapna angrily storms off and later that day books an appointment for laser removal of her tattoo, but she is not able to go through with the procedure as the tattoo keeps stinging.